Adam & Company Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Adam & Company offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Adam & Company and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I am a media contractor looking to buy a home in Nottingham.
-My next step is to secure a mortgage preferably with Adam & Company.
-Should I contact Adam & Company directly or seek the assistance of a contractor specialist mortgage broker who is used to dealing with contractors and Adam & Company.
+I am a finacial contractor looking to buy a home in Bedford.
+My next step is to secure a mortgage preferably from Adam & Company.
+Would it be wise to contact Adam & Company directly or seek the help of a contractor specialist mortgage broker who is used to dealing with contractors and Adam & Company.

 Find out how to order your redemption statement request from Adam & Company